Liouville quantum gravity spheres as matings of finite-diameter trees: Preliminaries

 Fix $\alpha < Q$.
 An $\alpha$-quantum cone $\CC = (\cyl,h,+\infty,-\infty)$ is the quantum surface whose law can be sampled from using the following steps: \begin{itemize} \item Take the projection of $h$ onto $\CH_1(\cyl)$ to be given by $2\gamma^{-1} \log Z$ parameterized to have quadratic variation $du$ where $Z$ is the time-reversal of a $\bes^\delta$ with $\delta = 2 + \tfrac{4}{\gamma}(Q-\alpha) > 2$ starting from $0$.
 This determines the projection of $h$ onto $\CH_1(\cyl)$ up to horizontal translation; we can fix the horizontal translation by taking it so that the projection first hits $0$ at $u=0$. \item Sample the projection of~$h$ onto $\CH_2(\cyl)$ independently from the law of the corresponding projection of a GFF on~$\cyl$. \end{itemize} In many instances, it is also natural to parameterize a quantum cone by~$\C$ rather than~$\cyl$.
 For the purposes of this article, however, we will always parameterize our cones by~$\cyl$.

-The reason that we take the time-reversal of $Z$ in place of $Z$ itself is so that every neighborhood of $-\infty$ almost surely contains an infinite amount of quantum area and every sufficiently small neighborhood of $+\infty$ (i.e.,\ bounded away from $-\infty$) almost surely contains a finite amount of quantum area; at times it will be useful to explore from the ``infinite area'' end to the ``finite area'' end of the cylinder, so it is mildly more convenient to orient time that way.
+The reason that we take the time-reversal of $Z$ in place of $Z$ itself is so that every neighborhood of $-\infty$ a.s.\ contains an infinite amount of quantum area and every sufficiently small neighborhood of $+\infty$ (i.e.,\ bounded away from $-\infty$) a.s.\ contains a finite amount of quantum area; at times it will be useful to explore from the ``infinite area'' end to the ``finite area'' end of the cylinder, so it is mildly more convenient to orient time that way.

 As explained in \cite{dms2014mating}, it is natural to explore a $\gamma$-quantum cone with an independent space-filling $\SLE_{\kappa'}$ process.
-When parameterized by $\cyl$ as above, we take $\eta'$ to be a space-filling $\SLE_{\kappa'}$ from $-\infty$ to $-\infty$ sampled independently of $h$ and then reparameterized by $\gamma$-LQG area with time normalized so that $\eta'(0) = +\infty$. \cite[Theorem~1.13]{dms2014mating} implies that the processes $(L,R)$ which describe the change in the quantum length of the left and right boundaries of $\eta'$ relative to time $0$ (i.e., $L_0 = R_0 = 0$) evolve as a pair of correlated Brownian motions with covariance as in~\eqref{eqn::l_r_cov} (the covariance for $\gamma \in (0,\sqrt{2})$ is identified in \cite{ghms2015correlation}) and \cite[Theorem~1.14]{dms2014mating} implies that $(L,R)$ almost surely determines both the quantum cone and $\eta'$, up to a rotation and translation (i.e.,\ conformal transformation of $\cyl$ which fix $\pm \infty$).
+When parameterized by $\cyl$ as above, we take $\eta'$ to be a space-filling $\SLE_{\kappa'}$ from $-\infty$ to $-\infty$ sampled independently of $h$ and then reparameterized by $\gamma$-LQG area with time normalized so that $\eta'(0) = +\infty$. \cite[Theorem~1.9]{dms2014mating} implies that the processes $(L,R)$ which describe the change in the quantum length of the left and right boundaries of $\eta'$ relative to time $0$ (i.e., $L_0 = R_0 = 0$) evolve as a pair of correlated Brownian motions with covariance as in~\eqref{eqn::l_r_cov} (the covariance for $\gamma \in (0,\sqrt{2})$ is identified in \cite{ghms2015correlation}) and \cite[Theorem~1.11]{dms2014mating} implies that $(L,R)$ a.s.\ determines both the quantum cone and $\eta'$, up to a rotation and translation (i.e.,\ conformal transformation of $\cyl$ which fix $\pm \infty$).

-By \cite[Corollary~12.2]{dms2014mating}, it is also natural to explore an $\alpha$-quantum cone,
+By \cite[Corollary~10.2]{dms2014mating}, it is also natural to explore an $\alpha$-quantum cone,